Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms

 \subsubsection{First case: Gaussian distribution and $d=2$}

 We start by a simple case where we fix $d=2$ and use standard two dimensional Gaussian distribution for the loss vector $X$.
 We take $K=[0, 2]^3$, $n = 10^5$, $t = 10$, $\alpha = 1$ and $c = 6$.
-Again, we compare RM and PR estimators for different values of $\rho$.
-The following figure \ref{AsFig2} allows us to draw the same conclusions as in the previous example: RM estimator with $\gamma = 1$ and PR estimator are better than RM estimator with $\gamma = 0.7$.
+Again, we compare RM and PR estimators for different values of $\rho$. {Note that all assumptions can be easily verified except the one that requires the matrix $cA +I/2$ to be a Hurwitz matrix.
+However, the PR estimator solve this issue. } \\ The following figure \ref{AsFig2} allows us to draw the same conclusions as in the previous example: RM estimator with $\gamma = 1$ and PR estimator are better than RM estimator with $\gamma = 0.7$.
 RM estimator with $\gamma = 0.7$ is noisy and one can remediate to this by choosing a smaller value of $c$ as we did in the first example.

-In order to assess the accuracy of our PR estimator, we give the confidence interval with a $95\%$ confidence coefficient, using the estimators of Proposition \ref{estVarJac}. \begingroup \endgroup For RM estimator, we plotted the EPDF of $D_{n,i}, i\in \{1, 2\}$ as well as the ECDF of the error $m_n - m^*$ for the case $\rho = 0$ and $\gamma = 1$.
+In order to assess the accuracy of our PR estimator, we give the confidence interval with a $95\%$ confidence coefficient (CI), using the estimators of Proposition \ref{estVarJac}. {Since $m_1^* =m_2^*$ in this example, we only present in Table \ref{tablePR} the results for the estimator $\hat{m}_1^*$ of $m_1^*$.} \begingroup \endgroup For RM estimator, we plotted the EPDF of $D_{n,i}, i\in \{1, 2\}$ as well as the ECDF of the error $m_n - m^*$ for the case $\rho = 0$ and $\gamma = 1$.
 These figures shows that the length of the confidence interval of 90\% in the case $\gamma = 0.7$ is much higher that in the case $\gamma = 1$ (approx $0.2$ against $0.04$).